-A 7th period class has been established for varsity athletes to be able to lift weights and participate in speed and agility exercises.
-Most of our varsity coaches have been placed in this class to assist in this training.
-All other athletes participate in this type of training during their PE classes.
+Strength and conditioning classes have been established for all TSA students to be able to lift weights and participate in speed and agility exercises.
+TSA PE courses will also provide similar training.
 Special attention is given to each age level starting with middle school.
 TSA puts a strong emphasis on taking athletes and making them stronger, faster, and fit.